acurley31/udacity/data_structures_and_algorithms/project2/explanation_6.md

   * Throughout the traversal, each element is compared against the existing min and max values and updated accordingly

 **Space Complexity**
-* The space complexity of this algorithm is O(n) for the input array.
-Only other primitives were needed to solve the task.
+* The space complexity of this algorithm is O(1) since only two other primitives are needed.